esling/esling.github.io/_pages/atiam-ml-2-neural-networks.md

 ;#;

 ### 3.3 - 3-layer audio classification
 We now return to our original classification problem and will try to perform neural network learning on a set of audio files.
 The data structure will be the same as the one used for parts 1 and 2.
 As discussed during the courses, even though a 2-layer neural network can provide non-linear boundaries, it can not perform "holes" inside those regions.
 In order to obtain an improved classification, we will now rely on a 3-layer neural network.
 The modification to the code of section 3.2 should be minimal, as the back-propagation will be similar for the new layer as one of the two others.
+We do not develop the math here as it is simply a re-application of the previous rules.

 **Exercise**